Driving in Croatia – Croatia Road Trip Itinerary

 Of course the highlight of any Southern Croatia trip is a visit to Dubrovnik – one of the best walled cities in the world, the ‘pearl of the Adriatic’ and another UNESCO World Heritage Site.
 You can happily lose a few days in its churches and myriad museums.
 In fact it’s very hard to choose from the massive collection.
 But without a doubt you have to ‘do the wall.’
 A two kilometre walk around the 13th century battlements will give you endless views both into the Old Town and out to sea.
 It may be sobering but we also recommend War Photo Limited; a gallery spotlighting war zones around the world and in the Balkans.

 The Duvbrovnik cable car is a fun excursion; although you should go early or late to avoid huge queues.
 It’ll take you high above the city up to Mount Srdj for that classic photo.
 If there aren’t many crowds around then you could try and get a table in the outdoor terrace bar for a chilled glass of wine or a freshly squeezed lemonade.
+We couldn’t manage to get a table.
 Or if that’s too busy or expensive for you, you can visit the Imperial Fortress.

 Have you ever kayaked an old town?
 No I don’t mean kayaked through it, although there was enough rain on the day we went to be able to do that.
 You can actually paddle around the whole of this UNESCO World Heritage Site, in boats rented by Adventure Dubrovnik and other operators.
 Nobble one of the guys and gals standing outside the Pile gate holding kayak paddles or drop down to the little beach next to the gate and you’ll find them there.

-ou’ll want to ditch your car whilst in the Old Town as it is pedestrianized.
+You’ll want to ditch your car whilst in the Old Town as it is pedestrianized.
 Off season it’s possible to park near to the old town, though in peak time you will struggle to find a space.
+Avoid the area at all costs when the cruisers come in.
 Leave it at your hotel or park further down the sea front near to where the cruise ships dock and grab a bus in.
 You can buy bus tickets at the little booths near the bus stops.

 Return via Mostar